manuel-di-iorio/unique-engine/docs/versioned_docs/version-0.0.1/reference/cameras/UeOrthographicCamera.md

 Shadow Tips

-- When using an orthographic camera as a directional light shadow camera, prefer to call the shadow controller's `fitToBox()` method to compute tight bounds around the scene or caster objects.
+- When using an orthographic camera as a directional light shadow camera, manually adjust the camera frustum bounds (left, right, top, bottom) to tightly fit the scene or shadow-casting objects.
 This reduces wasted shadow map space and improves resolution.
 - Texel snapping aligns the orthographic projection to the shadow map texel grid and reduces shimmering during camera or light movement.
 The engine's `UeDirectionalLightShadow` implements snapping via `updateMatrices()`.

 ## Orthographic vs Perspective